react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

 This is a guest post by the [React Native Paper](https://reactnativepaper.com/) team.
 If you like this guide, check out React Native Paper for more!

-In this blog post, we'll show you how to build a real-world app using React Navigation v5 and Paper.
+In this blog post, we'll show you how to build a Twitter clone app using React Navigation v5 and Paper.

 ## Introduction

-React Navigation v5 is breakthrough navigation.
-It not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
+React Navigation v5 not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
 Thanks to the component-based API, all of the configuration is happening inside the **render method**.
 This means we can access **props**, **state** and **context** and can **dynamically change configuration** for the navigator.

 [React Native Paper](<(https://reactnativepaper.com/)>) is a UI component library that implements [MD Guidelines](https://material.io/design/).
 It allows building beautiful interfaces on Mobile and Web with high-quality cross-platform components.